 For example, you can switch to high-efficiency front-loading washers.
 They reduce water use and potential waste.
 Thereby saving both you and the environment from millions of wasted gallons of water.
 You can also switch to cold water only cycles.
 The formulas detergents use no longer necessitate the use of hot water for a thorough cleaning.
 By using cold water instead of hot water, you save the cost of heating water and thousands of pounds of carbon emissions per machine.
 Another measure you can take is stocking all-natural laundry detergents and non-chlorine bleach, both of which safer for the environment, kinder to fabrics and your skin, and cost-efficient.
 By stocking these, you can introduce your customers to better products, help them eliminate trips to the store, increase your profits, and, of course, help protect the environment.

 What else can small businesses do?

 While small businesses across the board can implement the above-suggested changes, the world also benefits when business owners use their voice and buying power to advocate for larger systemic and institutional changes.

-As a small business owner, you can work to increase your own awareness of environmental issues within your industry, educate the local community and governments about environmental challenges your business faces, advocate for utility companies to switch to alternative, renewable energy sources, like wind, solar, and geothermal, encourage employees to use public or carbon-neutral transportation options, and switch to “green web hosts” who take measures to reduce the environmental costs of their servers and infrastructure have on the Earth.
+As a small business owner, you can work to increase your own awareness of environmental issues.
+Especially within your industry by educating the local community and governments about environmental challenges your business faces.
+Then you can advocate for utility companies to switch to alternative, renewable energy sources.
+Those like wind, solar, and geothermal.
+You can even encourage employees to use public or carbon-neutral transportation options like an electric car.
+Another option is to switch for “green web hosts”.
+Ones who take measures to reduce the environmental costs.
+Costs of their servers and infrastructure have on the Earth.